fyrworx4/infosec-notes/50 - networking/20 - networking gynmastics.md

 sshuttle -r user@172.16.0.5 --ssh-cmd "ssh -i private_key" 172.16.0.0/24
 ```

-if ip of compromised host is in the same subnet, and you get errors, use the `-x` flag:
+if IP of compromised host is in the same subnet, and you get errors, use the `-x` flag:

 ```bash
 sshuttle -r user@172.16.0.5 172.16.0.0/24 -x 172.16.0.5